jospueyo/singularity-guide/examples/1-example-postgis-container.md

 This command creates a folder called "pgcontainer", but you can choose any name for it.

-Reference for the postgis container: https://registry.hub.docker.com/r/postgis/postgis/
+Reference for the `postgis` container: https://registry.hub.docker.com/r/postgis/postgis/

 ## Step 2: enter the sandbox container using --writable mode
 ```
 $ sudo singularity shell --writable pgcontainer/
 ```
-Now we are inside the container.
+Now we are inside the container, and we can modify things because of the `--writable` option.

 ## Step 3: configure postgresql files
 ```